 - Straw (different from hay)

-If you have done any research on mulching, I know for sure that the name Ruth Stout has come up as the top expert.
+If you’ve done any research on mulching, I know the name Ruth Stout has come up as the top expert.
 She left us a great legacy with her work, No-Work Gardening Book.
-(This is and affiliate link) This is a link to a really good article that shows her style and a taste of her knowledge: http://www.organicgardening.com/learn-and-grow/mulching-ruth-stout-style .

 Safe and Happy Journey,